anapowa/maze/readMe.md

   </a>
 </p>

-> HTML, CSS and vanilla JavaScript intended to dynamically create HTML elements to render a model of a maze, develop understanding of event listeners, key down events, edge cases and keep track of player position on a grid.
+> Technologies: HTML, CSS and vanilla JavaScript
+> Intended to dynamically create HTML elements to render a model of a maze, develop understanding of event listeners, key down events, edge cases and keep track of player position on a grid.

 ### ✨ [Demo](https://anapowa.github.io/maze/)